AndreDVil/openai-mastery-24/README.md

 By the end, you will have built a **complete, senior-level portfolio** including agents, advanced RAG, multimodal apps, orchestration, automation, Realtime API, and a final autonomous multi-agent “Life OS.”

+All projects in this repository are standardized on the modern **OpenAI Python SDK 2.9.0**, using the unified `OpenAI()` client and `chat.completions.create` as the primary interface for text and JSON-based interactions.

 ---

 # 🧭 Purpose